 This procedure shall be used for requesting a CSE to take responsibility to deliver the provided data to a target CSE in line with CMDH parameters and provisioned CMDH policies in case <delivery> resource based CMDH processing is used.
 If indicated by the Originator, the Receiver shall confirm the acceptance of delivery responsibility by a successful Response.

 Originator: The Originator of a Create request for a <delivery> resource can only be a CSE.
-The Originator needs to provide the content of a <delivery> resource type together with the Create request or can Update it after a successful creation of the <delivery> resource with empty data attribute.
+The Originator needs to provide the content of a <delivery> resource type together with the Create request or can Update it after a successful creation of the <delivery> resource with empty aggregatedRequset attribute.
 Otherwise the Receiver cannot accept the Create Request.
 The Originator shall use a blocking request for issuing the Create request to the Receiver.